Every Child Deserves to Hear

 Built for Practitioners

-Whole Child Athletics is led by Scott Heinze, former Tacoma School Board President, Aspen Institute Project Play partner, and youth sports systems designer.
+Whole Child Athletics™ is led by Scott Heinze, former Tacoma School Board President, Aspen Institute Project Play partner, and youth sports systems designer.
 Scott brings the rare combination of elected governance experience, doctoral-level scholarship, and frontline coaching to every engagement.
+This framework is built for the practitioners, policymakers, and partners who believe access to sport is a right, not a privilege, and are ready to act on that belief.

 Aspen Institute · Project Play

-The Whole Child Athletics Framework is aligned with the Aspen Institute's Project Play initiative, the leading national effort to reimagine youth sports as a vehicle for lifelong health, development, and equity.
+The Whole Child Athletics Framework™ is aligned with the Aspen Institute's Project Play initiative, the leading national effort to reimagine youth sports as a vehicle for lifelong health, development, and equity.
+The Whole Child Athletics Framework™ takes those principles and translates them into an actionable system design for practitioners on the ground to operationalize the findings from their State of Play report.

 Scott Heinze served as a strategic advisor to Metro Parks Tacoma and to the Aspen Institute for the 2023 Tacoma-Pierce County State of Play report, a comprehensive assessment of youth sports access, participation trends, and system gaps across one of Washington State's most diverse regions.